Alicante: History

 During the early 20th century, Alicante was a minor capital that took profit from the benefit of Spain's neutrality during World War I, and it provided new opportunities for local industry and agriculture.
-The Rif War in the 1920s saw numerous alicantinos drafted to fight in the long and bloody campaigns in the former Spanish protectorate (northern Morocco) against the Rif rebels.
+The Rif War in the 1920s saw numerous alicantinos or alacantins drafted to fight in the long and bloody campaigns in the former Spanish protectorate (northern Morocco) against the Rif rebels.
 The political unrest of the late 1920s led to the victory of Republican candidates in local council elections throughout the country, and the abdication of King Alfonso XIII.
 The proclamation of the Second Spanish Republic was much celebrated in the city on 14 April 1931.
 The Spanish Civil War broke out on 17 July 1936.
 Alicante was the last city loyal to the Republican government to be occupied by General Franco's troops on 1 April 1939, and its harbour saw the last Republican government officials fleeing the country.
 Vicious air bombings were targeted on Alicante during the three years of civil conflict, most notably the bombing by the Italian Aviazione Legionaria of the Mercado on 25 May 1938 in which more than 300 civilians perished.

 The port of Alicante was the site of the heroic episode of the British ship SS Stanbrook in 1939 at the end of the Spanish Civil War.
 Her captain Archibald Dickson decided to rescue thousands of Spanish Republicans families during the night of 28 March 1939 under the bombing of the Nazis.

 From 1954 onward, many pied-noirs settled in the city (as many as 30,000, although other sources decrease the amount tenfold).
 Alicante had fostered strong links with Oran in the past, and a notable share of the population of the latter city during the French colonial period had ancestry in the province of Alicante.
 The immigration process accelerated after the independence of Algeria in 1962.